Did you know…

 “We officers deeply loved and respected your son, and the men of the Company would, and did, gladly follow him anywhere.
 In every way he lived and died, an example of the highest ideal of a gentleman and an officer… I am glad to inform you of the magnificent manner in which Jim conducted himself when the great test came.
 I shall always revere him in memory… I extend my deepest sympathy to you in your great loss.”

-You can see a picture of James, along with his Distinguished Service Cross (on loan from the Burnett and Burke families), and a World War I officer’s uniform (on loan from Sharlot Hall Museum, Prescott), in the Rosson House Museum’s exhibit, Dressing Downtown, on display until October 29th, and included with regular admission.
+This last picture is of the family parlor of the Rosson House, taken in 2017 during the Dressing Downtown exhibit.
+In it you see a picture of James, along with his Distinguished Service Cross (on loan from the Burnett and Burke families), and a World War I officer’s uniform (on loan from Sharlot Hall Museum, Prescott).